 - It is dedicated to the advancement of future grants and professional development programmes.

 - It is first contact when collaboration on educational activities with other partner societies or partners is developed.

 - Together with the Teaching course sub-Committee (TCsC), it has set defining standards for all educational activities in the form of Standard Operating Procedures (SOPs).

 - Together with the members of the Joint Education board (JEB) and the UEMS-SN, it oversees the collaboration and common goals of the two partner organisations

 - Striving to enhance all educational programmes, evaluations for each event were developed and are constantly monitored by the Ethics and Quality Task Force.

-The Education Committee is comprised of four regular members and additionally three Joint Education Board (JEB) members, one representative from the EAN Communication Committee, the Ethics and Quality Task Force, the Residents and Research Fellows Sections (RRFS) and the European Federation of Neurological Associations (EFNA), plus one observer from the EAN Communication Committee.
+The Education Committee is comprised of four regular members and additionally three Joint Education Board (JEB) members, one representative from the Ethics and Quality Task Force, the Residents and Research Fellows Sections (RRFS) and the European Federation of Neurological Associations (EFNA), plus one observer from the EAN Communication Committee.

 The Teaching course sub-Committee is a sub-committee of the Education committee, responsible for the content of educational sessions at the annual congress and other educational events throughout the year, such as the EAN Spring and Autumn School, RTCs and EAN-Days.
 The chair is a member on the Education Committee.

 The EC works actively with the Union Européenne des Médecins Spécialistes – Section of Neurology (UEMS-SN) in pursuit of common European educational standards as well as the European Board Examination in Neurology; For this reason, the Joint Educational Board (JEB) was found.
 The three EAN members of the JEB are also members of the EC.